eduMFA/eduMFA/doc/eventhandler/index.rst

 "myValue" and "myTokenInfoField" being any possible tokeninfo fields.

-Starting with version 2.20 you can also compare dates in the isoformat like that::
+You can also compare dates in the isoformat like that::

     myValue > 2017-10-12T10:00+0200